United States Air Force Academy

 If you would like to schedule a school field trip or a group showing in the planetarium, please click the button below and complete the online request form.
 Our Planetarium school field trips and group showings are free of charge as a service to the community provided by the U.S. Air Force Academy.

-Field Trips or Groups requesting a private show need to be a minimum of 20 people.
+Field Trips or Groups requesting a group show need to be a minimum of 20 people.
 If you have a special request for less than 20 people, please send a direct email to planetarium@afacademy.af.edu for consideration.

 Cadet Shows